Table of Contents

-In Congress, we have now passed four relief packages to help families and workers: I first voted for The Coronavirus Preparedness and Response Act, a strong, bipartisan $8.3 billion emergency funding package for health agencies to prepare for and prevent the spread of the coronavirus, which included a provision from my bill – the Small Business Relief From Communicable Disease Induced Economic Hardship Act of 2020, H.R.6040 – that would bring disaster relief loans for small businesses that have been impacted by COVID-19.
-I also voted to pass the Families First Coronavirus Response Act, bipartisan legislation to protect the health and economic security of families impacted by this public health crisis.
-I will continue to support robust solutions to bring swift relief to my constituents.
+In Congress, we have now passed four relief packages to help families and workers: I first voted for The Coronavirus Preparedness and Response Act, a strong, bipartisan $8.3 billion emergency funding package.
+This helped health agencies to prepare for and prevent the spread of the coronavirus, and included a provision from my bill – the Small Business Relief From Communicable Disease Induced Economic Hardship Act of 2020, H.R.6040 to bring disaster relief loans for small businesses that have been impacted by COVID-19.

 The State Department is currently advising against all international travel for Americans.
 For more information on the State Department’s worldwide “Level 4” travel advisory, please see here.
 If you are traveling, I encourage you to sign up for alerts through the State Department’s Smart Traveler Enrollment Program so you are easier to locate in case of an emergency.

 If you are a veteran and need assistance accessing Department of Veterans Affairs (VA) medical facilities, please visit www.va.gov/coronavirus for the most up to date information.
 Guidance for your facility’s operating status can be found through the facility locator here: https://www.va.gov/find-locations.
 If you are experiencing symptoms, please call medical facility or call MyVA311 (844-698-2311, press #3 to be connected).
 For more details, see my Veterans’ Resources page.